 Otonomy is a biopharmaceutical company focused on the development and commercialization of innovative therapeutics for diseases and disorders of the ear.
-OTIPRIO (ciprofloxacin otic suspension) is approved in the United States for use during tympanostomy tube placement surgery in pediatric patients, and commercial launch commenced in March 2016.
-OTO-104 is a steroid in development for the treatment of Ménière's disease and other severe balance and hearing disorders.
-Two Phase 3 trials in Ménière's disease patients are underway, with results expected during the second half of 2017.
-OTO-311 is an NMDA receptor antagonist for the treatment of tinnitus that is in a Phase 1 clinical safety trial.
+OTIPRIO® (ciprofloxacin otic suspension) is approved in the United States for use during tympanostomy tube placement surgery in pediatric patients, an sNDA has been accepted for filing by the FDA for acute otitis externa (AOE) and a successful End-of-Phase 2 review has been completed with the FDA for acute otitis media with tympanostomy tubes (AOMT).
+OTIVIDEX™ is a steroid in development for the treatment of Ménière's disease and other balance and hearing disorders.
+Two Phase 3 trials in Ménière's disease patients are ongoing, AVERTS-1 in the United States and AVERTS-2 in Europe, with AVERTS-1 results expected in September 2017 and AVERTS-2 results expected by the end of 2017.
+In addition, a Phase 2 trial of OTIVIDEX is ongoing in patients at risk for cisplatin-induced hearing loss.
+OTO-311 is an NMDA receptor antagonist for the treatment of tinnitus that has completed a Phase 1 clinical safety trial with a Phase 2 trial expected to be initiated by the end of 2017.
+A fourth program targeting sensorineural hearing loss including age-related hearing loss is in preclinical development.
 Otonomy’s proprietary formulation technology utilizes a thermosensitive gel and drug microparticles to enable single dose treatment by a physician.
 For additional information please visit www.otonomy.com.

 Cautionary Note Regarding Forward Looking Statements

 This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-Forward-looking statements generally relate to future events or future financial or operating performance of Otonomy.
-Forward-looking statements in this press release include, but are not limited to, the statements regarding a C code and potential actions by Medicaid and private insurers, opportunities for reimbursement for OTIPRIO, the timing of completion and results of the OTIPRIO Phase 3 clinical trial for acute otitis externa, the timing of the submission of the sNDA to the FDA for OTIPRIO for acute otitis externa, the timing of results of the Phase 3b clinical trial of OTIPRIO in an expanded population of pediatric patients undergoing TTP surgery, enrollment in, and the timing of results of, the two OTO-104 Phase 3 clinical trials for Ménière’s disease, the timing of initiation of the OTO-104 Phase 2 clinical trial for cisplatin-induced hearing loss, the Phase 1 clinical safety trial of OTO-311 for treatment of tinnitus, the timing of results of the OTIPRIO Phase 2 clinical trial for AOMT, the sample distribution program and its potential results, the statements of Otonomy’s president and CEO, all upcoming milestones and all financial guidance.
+Forward-looking statements generally relate to future events or the future financial or operating performance of Otonomy.
+Forward-looking statements in this press release include, but are not limited to, the timing of Phase 3 results for OTIVIDEX, plans for a Phase 3 clinical trial for OTIPRIO in AOMT, the timing of a Phase 2 clinical trial for OTO-311, statements by Otonomy’s president and CEO, and Otonomy’s financial guidance for 2017.
 Otonomy's expectations regarding these matters may not materialize, and actual results in future periods are subject to risks and uncertainties.
-Actual results may differ materially from those indicated by these forward-looking statements as a result of these risks and uncertainties, including but not limited to: Otonomy's limited operating history and its expectation that it will incur significant losses for the foreseeable future; Otonomy's ability to obtain additional financing; Otonomy's dependence on the commercial success of OTIPRIO and the regulatory success and advancement of additional product candidates, such as OTO-104 and OTO-311, and label expansion indications for OTIPRIO; the uncertainties inherent in the clinical drug development process, including, without limitation, Otonomy's ability to adequately demonstrate the safety and efficacy of its product candidates, the preclinical and clinical results for its product candidates, which may not support further development, and challenges related to patient enrollment in clinical trials; Otonomy's ability to obtain regulatory approval for its product candidates; side effects or adverse events associated with Otonomy's product candidates; competition in the biopharmaceutical industry; Otonomy's dependence on third parties to conduct preclinical studies and clinical trials; the timing and outcome of hospital pharmacy and therapeutics reviews and other facility reviews; the impact of coverage and reimbursement decisions by third-party payors on the pricing and market acceptance of OTIPRIO; Otonomy's dependence on third parties for the manufacture of OTIPRIO and product candidates; Otonomy's dependence on a small number of suppliers for raw materials; Otonomy's ability to protect its intellectual property related to OTIPRIO and its product candidates in the United States and throughout the world; expectations regarding potential market size, opportunity and growth; Otonomy's ability to manage operating expenses; implementation of Otonomy's business model and strategic plans for its business, products and technology; and other risks.
-Information regarding the foregoing and additional risks may be found in the section entitled "Risk Factors" in Otonomy's Quarterly Report on Form 10-Q filed with the Securities and Exchange Commission (the "SEC") on August 4, 2016, and Otonomy's future reports to be filed with the SEC.
+Actual results may differ materially from those indicated by these forward-looking statements as a result of these risks and uncertainties, including but not limited to: Otonomy's limited operating history and its expectation that it will incur significant losses for the foreseeable future; Otonomy's ability to obtain additional financing; Otonomy's dependence on the commercial success of OTIPRIO and the regulatory success and advancement of additional product candidates, such as OTIVIDEX and OTO-311, and label expansion indications for OTIPRIO; the uncertainties inherent in the clinical drug development process, including, without limitation, Otonomy's ability to adequately demonstrate the safety and efficacy of its product candidates, the nonclinical and clinical results for its product candidates, which may not support further development, and challenges related to patient enrollment in clinical trials; Otonomy's ability to obtain regulatory approval for its product candidates; side effects or adverse events associated with Otonomy's product candidates; competition in the biopharmaceutical industry; Otonomy's dependence on third parties to conduct nonclinical studies and clinical trials; the timing and outcome of hospital pharmacy and therapeutics reviews and other facility reviews; the impact of coverage and reimbursement decisions by third-party payors on the pricing and market acceptance of OTIPRIO; Otonomy's dependence on third parties for the manufacture of OTIPRIO and product candidates; Otonomy's dependence on a small number of suppliers for raw materials; Otonomy's ability to protect its intellectual property related to OTIPRIO and its product candidates in the United States and throughout the world; expectations regarding potential market size, opportunity and growth; Otonomy's ability to manage operating expenses; implementation of Otonomy's business model and strategic plans for its business, products and technology; and other risks.
+Information regarding the foregoing and additional risks may be found in the section entitled "Risk Factors" in Otonomy's Annual Report on Form 10-Q filed with the Securities and Exchange Commission (the "SEC") on August 3, 2017, and Otonomy's future reports to be filed with the SEC.
 The forward-looking statements in this press release are based on information available to Otonomy as of the date hereof.
 Otonomy disclaims any obligation to update any forward-looking statements, except as required by law.

 |Condensed Balance Sheet Data|